Woman spends 25th birthday in ICU after hit-and-run 2 weeks ago

 Frey said his daughter was hanging out with friends in St. Louis' Grove neighborhood on a Saturday evening when she was hit by a car.
 The force -- according to police -- threw her body 20 to 25 feet down the road, and the driver left her behind without stopping.

 Police have released several photos as they ask for more information.
-They say the men involved were driving a tan or silver 4 door sedan with the driver's-side headlight out.
+They said the men involved were driving a tan or silver four-door sedan with the driver's-side headlight out.

 RELATED: Police looking for car involved in hit and run in The Grove that left woman critically injured